udemirezen/pinn_clusters/README.md

 Physics-Informed Neural Networks" [link to paper] by Yunona Iwasaki and Ching-Yao Lai.
 We document the codes used to train PINNs for 1D ice-shelf inverse modeling.
 Additionally,  we provide scripts to facilitate analysis of training results over repeated trials.

 ## Overview
 In our study, we investigated the feasbility of a physics-informed neural network to invert for the correct ice-shelf hardness spatial profile $B(x)$ given sparse, noisy training data of only velocity $u(x)$ and thickness $h(x)$.
-We found that for training data with realistic levels of noise, physics-informed neural networks perform poorly for
+We found that for training data with realistic levels of noise, physics-informed neural networks perform poorly over a wide range of hyperparameters.

 Thus, we introduced a weighting hyperparameter $\gamma$ in the objective function of the PINN, adjusting the relative weighting between equation and data loss.
 ![Highlight clustering for default training scheme](https://github.com/YaoGroup/pinn_clusters/blob/main/clusterplot_forgithub.png)